 Widgets are some of the handiest features on WordPress.com.
 They are free built-in tools, accessible from your dashboard, that allow you to add custom touches to your sidebar or footer.
 You can display important information more prominently, direct readers to content you want them to see, and reinforce your site’s design.
 With widgets, you can add a bit of flair and personalize your site with a few clicks.

 You can add a variety of widgets from the Customizer: go to My Sites, then click on Customize next to Themes, which will open up the Customizer and a panel of selections on the left-hand side of the screen.

 As you’ve discovered, each theme is different: some themes have a left or right sidebar, some may have a footer section at the bottom of your blog, and some themes have hidden widget areas that pop out with the click of a button.
 So, the placement of your widgets will depend on your current theme.

 In your Customizer, click on the Widgets tab.
-Your theme’s available widget areas will display (and might look a bit different from this):
+Your theme’s current widget areas will display (and might look a bit different from this):

 To add a widget, first click on a widget area.
 In the panel, click on Add a Widget.
 The Customizer will show all of the available widgets that you can add.
 This is where the fun begins!

 Scroll the alphabetized list of widgets, or use the search field at the top to find one.
 Then, click on a widget to add it.
 The Customizer will then display a box to configure the widget’s settings.
-If you have questions about a particular widget, each one has its own support page, which you can find in the Related section on the right side of this page.
+If you have questions about a particular widget, each one has its own support page.
+Here’s a sample of the customization options available for the Follow Blog widget.

-When you’ve finished updating these fields, click Close on the bottom of the widget box.
+When you’ve finished updating these fields, click on arrow toggle on the right side of the widget’s title.
 You can also reopen and update a widget using the small down-facing arrow, or delete it by clicking Remove.